 Field Lab Internship

-The Field Laboratory Internship (ED 594) in Sport Psychology is an optional (i.e., not required for MS or PhD) semester-long supervised practicum with varsity and club sport teams at Florida State University, varsity teams at FAMU, as well as youth, high school and club teams in the Tallahassee community.
+The Field Laboratory Internship (EDP 5941L) in Sport Psychology is an optional (i.e., not required for MS or PhD) semester-long supervised practicum with varsity and club sport teams at Florida State University, varsity teams at FAMU, as well as youth, high school and club teams in the Tallahassee community.
 See ASP-FSU below for more information.
 Master’s and PhD students may enroll in 1-3 credits per semester.
-ED 594 may be repeated to a maximum of 8 credits.
-For master’s students, credits earned through Field Lab Internship may not be applied to the 3 credits required for the degree.
+EDP 5941L may be repeated to a maximum of 8 credits.
+For master’s students, credits earned through Field Lab Internship may not be applied to the 36 credits required for the degree.
 Note that in some cases international students are not eligible to enroll in Field Lab Internship until their second year of study due to F-1 visa regulations.

 Frequently Asked Questions

 Are there opportunities for supervised applied experiences?
 M.S.: Currently there are formal opportunities for mentored applied experiences with athletes and teams.
-These opportunities are optional and students must enroll in 1 credit of Field Lab Internship (ED 594) each semester they are involved in applied work (credits earned from Field Lab Internship are not eligible to be applied to the 36 credits required for graduation).
+These opportunities are optional and students must enroll in 1 credit of Field Lab Internship (EDP 5941L) each semester they are involved in applied work (credits earned from Field Lab Internship are not eligible to be applied to the 36 credits required for graduation).
 Master’s students in their first semester are considered apprentices and are placed at sites in an observatory role.
 Each weekly course time is dedicated to improving one’s consulting competencies.
 Beginning in November of the first semester (assuming adequate progress in Sport Psychology and Helping Relationships in Sport Psychology courses in the first semester), master’s students are eligible to begin consulting under the mentorship of a CMPC mentor.
 The format of weekly course time changes in the first spring semester to a discussion-based case presentation format whereby students and their CMPC mentor collaborate to enhance the quality and delivery of one’s consulting.
 The applied component of the master’s program emphasizes empirically-based practices in sport psychology.
 Master’s students earn 40-200 hours on average of direct contact hours with athletes (200 required for CMPC) while also receiving a minimum of 30 hours of mentorship (50 required for CMPC) countable towards Certified Mental Performance Consultant (CMPC) application post-graduation.
 Field Lab Internship may be repeated up to 8 total credits.
 Note that in some cases international students are not eligible to enroll in Field Lab Internship until their second year of study due to F-1 visa regulations.

 Ph.D.: Students will be eligible to begin consulting either in the first or second semester based on an assessment of previous consulting experiences by the instructor of record.
-Doctoral students must enroll in at least 1 credit of Field Lab Internship (ED 594) each semester they are involved in applied work, but may enroll in up to 3 credits.
+Doctoral students must enroll in at least 1 credit of Field Lab Internship (EDP 5941L) each semester they are involved in applied work, but may enroll in up to 3 credits.
 Unlike the master’s degree, these credits may be applied to the 77 required to earn the doctoral degree.
 Field Lab Internship may be repeated up to 8 total credits.
 Note that in some cases international students are not eligible to enroll in Field Lab Internship until their second year of study due to F-1 visa regulations.

 Note for both M.S. and Ph.D. students: At any time, current students may seek out external mentorship for their applied work if they wish to do so; however, 1) external mentorship may not be sought out for work conducted with sites affiliated with the sport psychology program, and 2) current students who maintain CMPC status are ineligible to serve as external mentors.